 - VPC: A VPC acts as a container for multiple isolated networks that can communicate with each other via its virtual router. - Network Tiers: Each tier acts as an isolated network with its own VLANs and CIDR list, where you can place groups of resources, such as VMs.
 The tiers are segmented by means of VLANs.
 The NIC of each tier acts as its gateway. - Virtual Router: A virtual router is automatically created and started when you create a VPC.
 The virtual router connect the tiers and direct traffic among the public gateway, the VPN gateways, and the NAT instances.
 For each tier, a corresponding NIC and IP exist in the virtual router.
-The virtual router provides DNS and DHCP services through its IP. - Public Gateway: The traffic to and from the Internet routed to the VPC through the public gateway.
+The virtual router provides DNS and DHCP services through its IP. - ▶ Public Gateway: The traffic to and from the Internet routed to the VPC through the public gateway.
 In a VPC, the public gateway is not exposed to the end user; therefore, static routes are not support for the public gateway. - Private Gateway: All the traffic to and from a private network routed to the VPC through the private gateway.
-For more information, see Section 15.19.5, "Adding a Private Gateway to a VPC". - VPN Gateway: The VPC side of a VPN connection. - Site-to-Site VPN Connection: A hardware-based VPN connection between your VPC and your datacenter, home network, or co-location facility.
-For more information, see Section 15.17.4, "Setting Up a Site-to-Site VPN Connection". - Customer Gateway: The customer side of a VPN Connection.
-For more information, see Section 15.17.4.1, "Creating and Updating a VPN Customer Gateway". - NAT Instance: An instance that provides Port Address Translation for instances to access the Internet via the public gateway.
-For more information, see Section 15.19.9, "Enabling or Disabling Static NAT on a VPC".
+For more information, see Section 15.27.5, "Adding a Private Gateway to a VPC". - > VPN Gateway: The VPC side of a VPN connection. - Site-to-Site VPN Connection: A hardware-based VPN connection between your VPC and your datacenter, home network, or co-location facility.
+For more information, see Section 15.25.4, "Setting Up a Site-to-Site VPN Connection". - Customer Gateway: The customer side of a VPN Connection.
+For more information, see Section 15.25.4.1, "Creating and Updating a VPN Customer Gateway". - NAT Instance: An instance that provides Port Address Translation for instances to access the Internet via the public gateway.
+For more information, see Section 15.27.10, "Enabling or Disabling Static NAT on a VPC". - Network ACL: Network ACL is a group of Network ACL items.
+Network ACL items are nothing but numbered rules that are evaluated in order, starting with the lowest numbered rule.
+These rules determine whether traffic is allowed in or out of any tier associated with the network ACL.
+For more information, see Section 15.27.4, "Configuring Network ACLSS Control List".